-- $\sim\,$ permission for school personnel to administer the drug - ~ a statement of the reason, drug name, dose and time to be given
+- ~ permission for school personnel to administer the drug - $\,\sim\,$ a statement of the reason, drug name, dose and time to be given

-Administration of medication two or three times a day can usually be scheduled at home.
 Verbal and/or telephone requests to administer medications cannot be honored.
-Students are only permitted to carry medications themselves if they have written permission from both their doctor and their parent.
+Students are only permitted to carry medications themselves if they have written permission from both their doctor and their parent (this includes inhalers).